otakup0pe/hyperion/README.md

 There is a scene integration [API](https://github.com/otakup0pe/hyperion/wiki/Scene-Integration-API).
 This API, and the uPnP interface, should remain consistent.
 Other functionality may be added.
 Random other LUA functions are likely to change.

 Pull requests welcome!
-If you are doing local hacking, then the two included scripts may be useful.
+I find the shell scripts in [this](https://github.com/otakup0pe/ansible-veradev) repository to be handy for development and you may as well!

 Author
 ------